Athlete's foot is an infection of the feet caused by fungus or yeast. The medical term is tinea pedis, or ringworm of the foot.

 - Your foot is swollen and warm to the touch, especially if there are red streaks.
 These are signs of a possible bacterial infection.
 Other signs include pus, drainage, and fever.

-- You have diabetes or a weakened immune system and develop athlete's foot.
+- You have diabetes or a weakened immune system and develop athlete's foot and the infection spreads up the leg.

 - Athlete's foot symptoms do not go away within 2 to 4 weeks of self-care treatments.